yquake2/yquake2/doc/040_cvarlist.md

   apply this to the window in realtime via shaders (on all platforms).
   This is also set by the brightness slider in the video menu.

+* **vid_fullscreen**: Sets the fullscreen mode.
+When set to `0` (the default) the game runs in window mode.
+When set to `1` the games switches the display to the requested resolution.
+That resolution must be supported by the display, otherwise the game tries several steps to recover.
+When set to `2` a fullscreen window is created.
+  It's recommended to use the displays native resolution with the fullscreen window, use `r_mode -2` to switch to it.

 * **vid_maxfps**: The maximum framerate, if `cl_async` is `1`.
 Otherwise
   `cl_maxfps` is used as maximum framerate.
 See `cl_async` description above for more information.  *Note* that vsync (`r_vsync`) also